|| Home | Resources | Schools Programme | Scotland's Census | Teachers | Site help | About us | Contact us ||

 The census is Scotland's biggest population and household survey.
-The results from the 2011 Census, held on 27 March 2011, will help central and local government decide how billions of pounds of taxes will be spent every year on services everyone needs at local level.
+The results from the 2011 Census, held on 27 March 2011, helped central and local government decide how billions of pounds of taxes were spent on services everyone needs at a local level.

 Who runs the census?